MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/5-copilot-in-teams.md

 "Now, I’m going to show you what we call a meeting recap in Teams.

 Here’s a meeting between me and my colleagues.
-We can’t show you our real meeting for confidentiality reasons, but here is a fictitious meeting that I recorded with my team where we’re talking about the launch of a fictional product called Project Avalon.
+We can’t show you our real meeting for confidentiality reasons, but here's a fictitious meeting that I recorded with my team where we’re talking about the launch of a fictional product called Project Avalon.

 The recap was based on the recording transcription.
 It shows who was involved and when they were talking.
 There’s also a summary of what we were talking about.
 Copilot has organized my meeting by sections to make it easier to find what I’m looking for.